 It’s all about beer and good times at Palisade Brewing Company.
 There’s no shortage of intriguing brews and live entertainment every week.
 Stop by on Tuesday nights for Blues Jam and $1.50 tacos, or fly on in for some 50 cent wings on Wednesdays.
 Live music, movie screenings and other special events take place on Friday and Saturday nights.
 And don’t forget the beer.
 Palisade strives to deliver distinctive brews, adding twists to each creation so you know you’re drinking something special.
 Reach for a Dirty Hippie dark wheat beer or a Soul Shakin' Imperial Red, sit back and take it all in.

-For some of the best small-batch spirits in the Grand Valley, head to Peach Street Distillers, the oldest locally-owned distillery in Colorado.
+For some of the best small-batch spirits in Grand Junction, head to Peach Street Distillers, the oldest locally-owned distillery in Colorado.
 Peach Street produces spirits using produce grown right in the Colorado High Country, which makes for some “eye-widening flavors.”
 Grab a stool in the tasting room and sample all the spirits straight up or mixed in a signature cocktail.
 If you’d like a backstage pass to the distilling action, tasting room tours are available Fridays and Saturdays at1pm, 2pm, 3pm, 4pm and 5pm; and on Sundays at 12pm, 1pm, 2pm and 3pm.
 You can reserve a tour spot online or just stop by and grab an open space, if one’s available.
 Worse case you can kick back in the tasting room with Peach Brandy, Jackelope Gin or Colorado Straight Bourbon.

 This friendly, low-key brewery and tap room in Fruita has gained a loyal following of locals, visitors and mountain bikers.
 There is a steady rotation of seasonal beers offered alongside a few regulars such as the 18 Road IPA.
 Local is the name of the game here, and beers like the Aspen Street Coffee Porter are made with locally roasted beans.
 There’s no food on the menu, but you’re more than welcome to bring something with you — there’s a pizza place around the corner, too.
 A relative newcomer to the local craft brew scene (they opened in early 2013), you won’t find their stuff in stores yet, but you if you find your new favorite beer there; growlers are available for take-out.